BitmasterXor/Delphi_Low_Level_Windows_Keyboard_Hook_Example/README.md

 1. Open `KeyboardHookComponent/KeyboardHookComponent.dproj` (or `.dpk`) in Delphi.
 2. Build the package.
 3. Install the package from the IDE package manager.
-4. Find `TKeyboardHook` on the `BitmasterXor` component palette tab.
+4. Find `TKeyboardHook` on the `KeyboardHook` component palette tab.
 5. Drop it onto a form and set `Active := True` or call `StartHook`.

 ### Option C: Run the component demo